steve-gerald/steve-gerald/README.md

 ## 🚀 About Me
 Actuary and member of the Institute of Actuaries in Belgium (IABE), graduated from UCLouvain (MSc in Actuarial Sciences).
 I combine strong mathematical foundations with a business-oriented mindset to turn complex risk questions into clear, actionable insights.

-My areas of expertise include risk modelling, pricing, technical reserving, and reporting under Solvency II and IFRS 17.
-I am equally comfortable working on the first line (data-driven pricing, claims and policy analysis, simulations and provisions, KPI reporting) and on the second line (Business Risk & Controls, operational risk, control inventories, incident and error analysis, lessons learned, findings lifecycle, process reviews and continuous improvement).
+My areas of work include risk modelling, pricing, technical reserving, and reporting under Solvency II and IFRS 17.
+I am equally comfortable working on the first line (data-driven pricing, claims and policy analysis, simulations and provisions, KPI reporting) and on the second line (Business Risk & Controls, operational risk, control inventories).

-I work fluently with Excel/VBA, Python, R, SQL and Power BI, and I value clear communication: translating technical outputs into decisions that stakeholders  whether business teams, management or regulators — can trust and act upon.
+I work  with Excel/VBA, Python, R, SQL and Power BI, and I value clear communication: translating technical outputs into decisions that stakeholders  whether business teams, management or regulators — can trust and act upon.

 Based in Belgium, open to opportunities in actuarial science, risk management and data-driven insurance roles.

-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
-I love the "aha!" moment when data reveals something new and useful.
+When I'm not working with data, I enjoy building personal analytics projects — exploring open datasets to uncover patterns that connect statistics with real-world behaviour.
+I'm also passionate about strategic board games and probabilistic puzzles, which keep my probabilistic intuition sharp in a playful way.
+I love sharing knowledge through content creation on actuarial topics — making risk and statistics accessible and engaging for broader audiences.
+And I still get that "aha!" moment every time data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://steve-gerald.github.io/mon_portfolio/)